Diffusion Path Samplers via Sequential Monte Carlo: Diffusion Path Sequential Monte Carlo

 where $G_0(y_{-1}, y_0) \coloneqq \tilde{\rho}_0(y_0)/q_0(y_0)$ and the expectations are taken with respect to the path measure induced by the forward kernels $(\mathsf{K}_p)_{p=1}^k$ and initial distribution $q_{0}$. \end{restatable} See Appendix~\ref{app:proof:fk_identity_proof} for the proof.
-Proposition~\ref{prop:fk_identity} therefore expresses the score as a ratio of expectations under the forward path measure, which can be estimated directly with an \gls*{smc} sampler.
+Proposition~\ref{prop:fk_identity} therefore expresses the score and marginal density in terms of expectations under the forward path measure, which can be estimated directly with an \gls*{smc} sampler.
 Next, we outline our sampling method based on this construction.